-Mentored Turkish I and II are part of the Mentored Language Program administered by the Five College Center for World Languages.
+Mentored Turkish V and VI are part of the Mentored Language Program administered by the Five College Center for the Study of World Languages.
 Mentored courses focus on all four skills (speaking, listening, reading, and writing) using one-on-one tutorials with a language mentor, small group conversation sessions, and guided individual study.
 Students follow a series of detailed study guides outlining homework assignments and preparation steps for tutorials and conversation sessions.

-Students enrolled in accelerated Turkish I and II complete both courses within one semester.
-Students complete all assignments and the final oral and written evaluations for Turkish I by the mid-semester point; students complete all assignments and final evaluations for Turkish II during the regular final evaluation period.
+Students enrolled in accelerated Turkish V and VI complete both courses within one semester.
+Students complete all assignments and the final oral and written evaluations for Turkish V by the midsemester point; students complete all assignments and final evaluations for Turkish VI during the regular final evaluation period.
 Students receive separate grades for each course.

 The Mentored Turkish program covers both spoken and written Turkish with an emphasis on developing speaking, listening, reading, and writing skills.
-There are no prerequisites for Turkish I-II.
-The course is followed by Mentored Turkish III and IV.
-The four courses together cover material roughly equivalent to one year of college-level Turkish study in a more traditional classroom course.
+The prerequisite for Turkish V-VI is Turkish IV or the equivalent.
+Students who complete Turkish V-VI may enroll in Turkish VII or Turkish VII-VIII in the following semester.
+Turkish V, VI, VII, and VIII together make up a four-part intermediate level course sequence equivalent to second-year college-level Turkish in a more traditional classroom setting.

 The syllabus for this course assigns materials at a pace necessary to complete the assigned materials within a semester.
-Students who fall behind this pace will be in danger of not passing the course and should discuss their situation with the program director.
+Students who fall behind this pace will be in danger of not passing the course and should discuss their situation with the program director or associate director.
 Students who prefer to move faster than the assigned pace are most welcome to do so.
-Students who find themselves significantly ahead on the syllabus should contact the program director to see what accommodations might be made to facilitate the faster pace.
+Any student who finds him/herself significantly ahead on the syllabus, should contact the program director or associate director to see what accommodations might be made to facilitate the faster pace.